Kew suburb profile

 Kew rental market trends

-The rental market in Kew has experienced moderate growth, with house rents increasing by 3.5% over the past year to $1,025 per week, while unit rents have risen by 4.4% to $595 per week.
-This stable growth reflects Kew's appeal as a desirable suburb, offering a blend of lifestyle and convenience for both renters and investors.
+The rental market in Kew has experienced steady growth, with house rents increasing by 10.5% over the past year to $1,050 per week, while unit rents have risen by 5.3% to $600 per week.
+With its prestigious schools, lush parks, and proximity to Melbourne's CBD, Kew continues to attract both renters and investors seeking a premium lifestyle in a sought-after suburb.

 Suburbs near Kew